Practical Caravan Magazine 'Best Small Site' 2012, 2013 & 2014

-- an award-winning caravan site, in the beautiful lake-lands of Shropshire, open all year, exclusively for Caravan Club members
+An award-winning caravan site, in the beautiful lake-lands of Shropshire, open all year, exclusively for Caravan Club member holidays.

 Quotations about Birch Hill from the Caravan Club Magazine February 2005 - "a nice CL from which to marvel... spacious... hook-ups... woodland walkies track… information packs for newcomers… Great Site, lovely location and always a warm welcome..." - travel writer John Bateman visited and wrote about us in his 'On Location' article for the Caravan Club magazine.